 - Q: Is this course entirely online?
 Can I be somewhere else and still take this course?

-A:It is entirely online.
-The Midterm and Final Exams will be taken at the testing center on the NRCC campus.
+A:It is entirely online, with the exception of the Midterm and Final Exams.
+These exams will be taken at one of the testing centers at NRCC.
 If you need a proctor because you live elsewhere, just fill out the proctor forms that are located in blackboard so that a proctor can be arranged for you.

 - Q: Does this class use Blackboard?

 A: Yes.
 The entire course is online using Blackboard at NRCC.
 This course is accessed once you have registered your OnMusic Appreciation Standard for Blackboard code.